 Privacy management >

-You can then use these categories every time you want to launch a campaign.
+You can then select from these categories in the settings of each campaign you are about to launch.
 This will ensure that you will show e.g. a push notification only to customers who have given you the appropriate consent.
-Consent settings are available for all campaigns in Exponea:

 Distinguish between consent categories with different colors.